 This channel number information is used by our utility VirtualPlex-1 to send NMEA sentences from a certain input port on the multiplexer to a specific virtual serial port.

-In the example on the right, VirtualPlex-1 is configured to create a virtual serial port COM3, which is assigned to input channel 2 on the multiplexer.
+1 is configured to create a virtual serial port COM3, which is assigned to input channel 2 on the multiplexer.
 Applications that open COM3 will thus only receive NMEA sentences from input channel 2 on the multiplexer.